LO-RAN/PyDtLogDaemon/README.md

 - python 2.7

 ## install
-Get the following files and copy them to a target folder in the system hosting the log to monitor:
+Get the files from this repository and copy them to a target folder in the system hosting the log to monitor.
-- LogDaemon.py
-- config.properties
-- requirements.txt

-Specify parameter values in config.properties
+In the target folder, specify parameter values in config.properties

 ## usage
 In the target folder, execute the following command to start monitoring: